 Non Business and Visiting Student Course requests

 Students accepted as non business majors and visiting students wishing to enroll in Business courses must obtain authorization in order to register for the course.
 Please contact: Undergraduate Programs Coordinator for assistance.

 INFO 2130 CREDIT BY EXAM

-The Department of Business Information Systems and Operations Management is offering the opportunity to earn Credit by Exam for INFO 2130, Introduction to Business Computing, on Friday, October 14, 2016 from 3:30 in Friday 280.
+The Department of Business Information Systems and Operations Management is offering the opportunity to earn Credit by Exam for INFO 2130, Introduction to Business Computing, on Friday, March 17, 2017 at 1:30 pm in Friday 280.

-Credit by Exam forms must be submitted by Wednesday, October 12, 2016 to the Belk College Advising Center (Friday 368) by 5:00pm for review.
+Credit by Exam forms must be submitted by Monday, March 13, 2017 by 5:00 pm to the Belk College Advising Center (Friday 368) for review.